 - News.
 Through our news vertical, ifeng News, users have easy access to breaking news coverage from multiple sources and points of view.
 Our news vertical also features a large amount of in-depth special reports and embedded interactive services.
 For our special reports, we not only have dedicated teams deliver in-depth analysis and reports, but also integrated user surveys and comment postings into the featured website, which are often was transmitted to and displayed on Phoenix TV. - Finance.
 Our finance vertical, ifeng Finance, provides up-to-date information about financial news, securities and personal finance.
 We have formed relationships with individual industry leaders who contribute to our in-depth reports and discussions we feature on our finance vertical.
 We also obtain independent finance content from Phoenix TV.
 Our finance vertical also offers stock quotes from the major exchanges, as well as breaking news from individual listed companies. - Automobiles.
 Our automobiles vertical, ifeng Auto, offers the latest automobile-related news and information to provide car buyers and automobile enthusiasts with the most current information on automotive pricing, reviews and featured guides. - Entertainment.
 Our entertainment vertical spans greater China and strives to cover entertainment news and developments in China, Hong Kong, Taiwan and globally among the Chinese community.
 This vertical provides broad coverage of the latest entertainment news, including dining, movies, television programs, plays, operas, as well as popular and classical music.
 It features our in-house produced video program of candid celebrity interviews.
-We also transmit content from our entertainment vertical to Phoenix TV for use on its "Entertainment Whirlwind" (埃尔大风暴) and "Phoenix Info List" (风风流流流) programs.

-- Fashion.
-Our fashion vertical provides coverage on fashion, beauty, weight loss, luxury goods, travel, furniture, art and other popular topics, all centered on the theme of refined lifestyle.
-It offers information on international fashion trends and new fashion concepts.
-Our fashion vertical covers a variety of luxury topics, including wines, cigars, high-end brand apparel and accessories, as well as services aimed at the high net worth population.
-It also provides real-time coverage of major world fashion events, bringing users the latest information on styles and trends.
-Our fashion vertical also contributes UGC to Phoenix TV's "Trendy Guide" (完全时尚手册) TV program. - Military affairs.
-Our military affairs vertical provides updated information and commentary on military affairs and defense matters and targets a broad audience, from military professionals to hobbyists.
-It also provides UGC content to Phoenix TV's "Military Observatory Post" (军情观察室) TV program. - History.
+- Sports.
+Our sports vertical offers multimedia news and information on a wide range of sporting events, and broadcasts both live and recorded domestic and international sports matches. - History.
 Our history vertical provides content about Chinese and international modern history.
 We investigate relatively unexplored historical turning points and events and provide in-depth analyses of historical figures and events.
 Phoenix TV's high quality history programs are one of the sources of material for this vertical. - Online Literature.
 Our online literature vertical is mainly comprised of digital books.
 Revenues generated from online literature subscription and pay-per-view services are recorded in games and others under paid services revenues.